babelfish-for-postgresql/babelfish_project_website/_installation/single-multiple.md

 	CREATEROLE PASSWORD '<PUT_SECRET_PASS_HERE>' INHERIT;
 DROP DATABASE IF EXISTS demo;

+/* the Babelfish database */
 CREATE DATABASE demo OWNER babelfish_user;
+ALTER SYSTEM SET babelfishpg_tsql.database_name = 'demo';
+SELECT pg_reload_conf();

+/* determine the migration mode */
+ALTER DATABASE demo SET babelfishpg_tsql.migration_mode = 'single-db'|'multi-db';

 \c demo

 CREATE EXTENSION IF NOT EXISTS "babelfishpg_tds" CASCADE;
-ALTER SYSTEM SET babelfishpg_tsql.database_name = 'demo';
-ALTER DATABASE demo SET babelfishpg_tsql.migration_mode = 'single-db'|'multi-db';
 CALL SYS.INITIALIZE_BABELFISH('babelfish_user');
 ```

-The `ALTER DATABASE` statement assigns the correct parameter to the database.
+The `ALTER DATABASE` statement assigns the correct migration mode to the
-The init function will then perform all the steps needed to perform the setup.
+database.
+The `SYS.INITIALIZE_BABELFISH` function will then perform all
+the steps needed to set up Babelfish.

+Once you are connected to the database via TDS, you can utilize the `USE`
+command to select the current database as you would do it in Microsoft
+SQL Server (with `single-db`, you can have only a single database).

+### Choosing a migration mode

+Each migration mode has advantages and disadvantages.
+Choose your migration
+mode based on the number of user databases you have, and your migration plans.
+After you create a cluster for use with Babelfish, you can't change the
+migration mode.
+When choosing a migration mode, consider the requirements of
+your user databases and clients.

+When you initialize Babelfish, Babelfish creates the system databases
+`master`. and `tempdb`.
+If you created or modified objects in the
+system databases (`master` or `tempdb`), make sure to re-create those objects
+in your new cluster.
+Unlike SQL Server, Babelfish doesn't reinitialize `tempdb`
+after a cluster reboot.

+Use single database migration mode in the following cases:

+- If you are migrating a single SQL Server database.
+In single database mode,
+  migrated schema names are identical to the original SQL Server schema names.
+  When you migrate your application, you need to make fewer changes to your
+  SQL code.

+- If your end goal is a complete migration to native PostgreSQL.
+Before
+  migrating, consolidate your schemas into a single schema (`dbo`) and then migrate
+  into a single cluster to reduce the required changes.

+Use multiple database migration mode in the following cases:

+- If you are trying out Babelfish and you aren't sure of your future needs.

+- If multiple user databases need to be migrated together, and the end goal isn't
+  to perform a fully native PostgreSQL migration.

+- If you might be migrating multiple databases in the future.